Explore more blogs

 • Marathon: 26.2 miles

-If you host a virtual charity run — like this amazing school fundraiser that raised almost $80,000 — there’s a lot more flexibility.
+If you host a virtual run for charity—like this amazing school fundraiser that raised almost $80K—there’s a lot more flexibility in terms of where and how far participants choose to run.
 You can simply set a date and challenge your supporters to run their best time or distance in support of your cause.

 A theme isn’t required for your charity run, but it’s worth your while for a few reasons.
 First, it’s a great hook to attract people who aren’t familiar with your cause.
 Walk a Mile in Her Shoes gets consistent publicity every year because men and women walk in high heels to confront gender stereotypes and combat sexualized violence.